oc013/tornado_rest_test/README.md

 Todo
 ------
-* Devise a logical way to organize backend code e.g. controller vs model type classes
 * Create form and related js to make it a self-contained system
+* protect from SQL injection etc
 * Add/expose all the endpoints for the api
-* * Determine if we want to have multiple routes under /api within the same class
 * Validate name field is limited to 64 characters
 * Write unit tests
 * Add async/await possibly?
 * Dockerfile?
 * PEP8 compliance

+* ~~Devise a logical way to organize backend code e.g. controller vs model type classes~~
+* ~~ Determine if we want to have multiple routes under /api within the same class ~~